 Turnitin assignments are added from the course’s home page.
 To open the course home page, click on the course from the Moodle start page.

-3. On the assignment creation page, enter the following: the assignment title and point value for the assignment
+1. On the assignment creation page, enter the following:

 Note: Only alpha-numeric characters should be used when creating an assignment title.
 We do not support special characters or punctuation.

 2. Select the submission type for the assignment.
 The default is File Upload.
 Text submission will require your students to copy and paste their paper in a text box to submit their paper.
 You can let your students choose which submission type to use by selecting Any Submission Type.